My mom has been telling me what to do my entire life. I mostly take her advice.

 I’m probably never going to take ALL of her suggestions, but Mom remains undaunted.
 She continues to advise with enthusiasm.
 And why wouldn’t she?
 Her success rate is about 97%.
 After all, I’m out there stopping at stop signs (mostly) and taking a multi-vitamin daily.

-It doesn’t matter how many times I tell her that I’m 54 years old, I’ve been married 33 years, I’ve raised 5 kids of my own and I know what I’m doing.
+It doesn’t matter how many times I tell her that I’m 50-something, I’ve been married 33 years, I’ve raised 5 kids of my own and I know what I’m doing.
 I know how to be a person.
 My mom is unconvinced.
 I’ll always be a rookie in her eyes.
 Just one screw-up short of disaster.

 The only thing that vindicates me is that my mom feels this way about everyone.